statpascal/spc/readme.md

 - floating point operations (probably IEEE-754 binary32)
 - internal assembler

 ## Vector Extensions

+The x64 and ARM64 version provide vector extensions; these are not supported for the TI99/4a.

-A typical Statpascal implementation of the QuickSort algorithm looks like:
+A typical vectorized implementation of the QuickSort algorithm looks like:

     program qsortvec;